by Michael Loevinsohn

 “We’re working for a stronger left, a stronger GroenLinks”.
 Not this dance, thanks – and with a one-vote majority, the new coalition may not last very long.
 He aims to build a movement, broadening the party’s base beyond its young, well-educated main demographic to the gewone nederlander, the ordinary Dutch, as ill-defined and playing a similar as “middle class” in Canadian politics.

 The challenge of building a coherent and progressive agenda bridging the economic, social and environmental issues that have often divided the left and environmentalists is broadly similar here and in BC and Canada.
-Inequality has grown massively, the sway of large companies is now much greater than labour’s and despite the greening rhetoric, large interests slow the transition from incumbent technologies and ways of thinking.
+Inequality has grown massively, the sway of large corporations is now much greater than labour’s and despite the greening rhetoric, large interests slow the transition from incumbent technologies and ways of thinking.
 Of course, important details differ.
 Resource extraction mostly happens elsewhere, not next door: Shell has its headquarters in The Hague but the oil wells are in places like the Niger Delta.
 And there’s little temptation to develop hydro in Holland.

 GroenLinks is not the only party seeking to build a movement.
 The PVV, Party for Freedom, of Geert Wilders stokes resentment against the EU, against immigrants and especially against Islam.
 Wilders asked an election crowd a few years ago, “Do you want more or fewer Moroccans?”